rajathknaik06/Rajathknaik06/README.md

 ## Hi there 👋

 I'm Rajath, a first-year undergraduate computer science student at GITAM Bangalore.
 I'm currently building a strong foundation in programming fundamentals and am excited to explore the latest techniques in the field.
-With a keen interest in learning various programming languages, I'm eager to dive into Java, Python, and C++.
+With a keen interest in learning various programming languages, I'm eager to dive into C, Java, Python, and C++.

 I'm passionate about discovering innovative solutions and staying up-to-date on industry trends.
 I'm looking forward to connecting with like-minded professionals and learn from their experiences.